door2door-io/door2door-sdk-iOS-deprecated/README.md

 # D2DEventCollectionKit
-A **dependency free** iOS SDK for using the Door2Door mobility analytics.
+A **dependency-free** iOS SDK for using the Door2Door mobility analytics.

 ##Table of contents